austincunningham/python-boto-aws/README.md

 - ssh/scp installed and allowed access to the internet on port 22
 - An AWS account with RSA public/private key setup see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for more information
 - It is required that a copy of your pem file is save in the root of your ~/ home directory
-- You will need your boto libary configured to interact with AWS see http://boto3.readthedocs.io/en/latest/guide/configuration.html for more information
+- You will need your Boto library configured to interact with AWS see http://boto3.readthedocs.io/en/latest/guide/configuration.html for more information

 # Starting the App
 - extract the zipped folder and cd to the directory